Blue Theme Orange Theme Green Theme Red Theme

 }

-Remember that a property should have at least one accessor, either set or get.
-The set accessor has a free variable available in it called value, which gets created automatically by the compiler.
-We can't declare any variable with the name value inside the set accessor.
+Remember that a property should have at least one set or get an accessor.
+The set accessor has a free variable called value, which gets created automatically by the compiler.
+Therefore, we can't declare any variable with the name value inside the set accessor.

-Since normal data fields and properties are stored in the same memory space, in C#, it is not possible to declare a field and property with the same name.
+Since normal data fields and properties are stored in the same memory space, in C#, it is impossible to declare a field and property with the same name.

 Static Properties

-C# also supports static properties, which belongs to the class rather than to the objects of the class.
-All the rules applicable to a static member are applicable to static properties also.
+C# also supports static properties, which belong to the class rather than to the objects of the class.
+All the rules applicable to a static member also apply to static properties.

 The following program shows a class with a static property.